launchdarkly/launchpad-ui/CONTRIBUTING.md

 With the help of [plop](https://plopjs.com), we can quickly scaffold new component files in a consistent and opinionated way.

-Simply run `pnpm generate component` and follow the prompts, and you'll be well on your way to adding a new component package to Launchpad.
+Simply run `pnpm generate component` and follow the prompts, and you'll be well on your way to adding a new component package to LaunchPad.

 ### Adding Dependencies to Packages

 - Don't pin dependencies, use caret ranges.
 - Match dependency versions across packages when possible so that we can share dependency versions and reduce bundle sizes.
-- If a package depends on another Launchpad package, use the workspace syntax to use latest compatible versions:
+- If a package depends on another LaunchPad package, use the workspace syntax to use latest compatible versions:
   - Ex: `"@launchpad-ui/tokens": "workspace:~"`

-### Adding Icons to Launchpad
+### Adding Icons to LaunchPad

 - Drop the SVG file in the `/icons` directory in the `@launchpad/icons` package
 - Run `pnpm build:transform` from the project root to generate a React component for it